manish01101/ResQPlate/Readme.md

 # ResQPlate

 ResQPlate is a production-grade, location-based food rescue platform designed to bridge the gap between food donors (restaurants, events, individuals) and registered NGOs/volunteers.
-By leveraging real-time geospatial tracking and smart routing algorithms, ResQPlate ensures surplus food reaches those in need before it expires.
+By leveraging real-time geospatial tracking, smart routing algorithms, and secure handoff protocols, ResQPlate ensures surplus food reaches those in need before it expires.

 ---

 ## Key Features

-- **Role-Based Architecture:** Secure, distinct workflows for Donors, NGOs, and Admins.
+* **Role-Based Architecture:** Secure, distinct workflows for Donors, NGOs, and Admins.
+* **Live Real-Time Navigation (WebSockets):** "Rapido-style" live GPS tracking using Socket.io and Leaflet Routing Machine.
+Donors can watch the volunteer's approach in real-time with dynamic ETA and distance calculations.
+* **Secure OTP Verification:** A cryptographically generated 4-digit PIN guarantees secure physical handoffs.
+NGOs must physically arrive and submit the Donor's PIN to complete the rescue, preventing fraud and protecting the volunteer reliability scoring system.
+* **In-App Chatbot Assistant:** An integrated conversational agent to provide instant support, answer FAQs, and guide new users through the donation and claiming processes.
-- **Interactive Live Map:** Powered by React-Leaflet and OpenStreetMap.
+* **Interactive Live Map:** Powered by React-Leaflet and OpenStreetMap.
 Features draggable search pins, custom search radii, and one-click reverse geocoding for pinpoint accurate pickup locations.
-- **Smart Request & Approve Workflow:** NGOs request food claims, and Donors retain the power to approve or reject the pickup request, ensuring safety and control.
+* **Smart Request & Approve Workflow:** NGOs request food claims, and Donors retain the power to approve or reject the pickup request, ensuring safety and control.
-- **O(log N) Geospatial Queries:** Utilizes MongoDB's `2dsphere` indexes to instantly find available food within a user's exact proximity.
+* **O(log N) Geospatial Queries:** Utilizes MongoDB's `2dsphere` indexes to instantly find available food within a user's exact proximity.
-- **Algorithmic Volunteer Routing:** Uses a Modified Firefly Algorithm (mod-FA) to calculate and notify the most reliable and proximate volunteers when a new donation is posted.
+* **Algorithmic Volunteer Routing:** Uses a Modified Firefly Algorithm (mod-FA) to calculate and notify the most reliable and proximate volunteers when a new donation is posted.
-- **Automated Data Integrity:** A background Node-Cron job automatically scans and flags expired donations every 5 minutes to keep the live map accurate.
+* **Automated Data Integrity:** A background Node-Cron job automatically scans and flags expired donations every 5 minutes to keep the live map accurate.
-- **Admin Control Center:** A comprehensive dashboard to monitor platform health, verify NGO accounts, and moderate global donations.
+* **Admin Control Center:** A comprehensive dashboard to monitor platform health, verify NGO accounts, and moderate global donations.

 ---